elizabethcwt/ip/docs/README.md

 * `[✘]` - Task is NOT DONE.

 #### Adding a deadline task: `deadline`
-<br>Adds a deadline task in your task list.
+Adds a deadline task in your task list.
 <br>Format: `deadline [deadline task description] /by [deadline date]`
 <br>Entering a date in `YYYY-MM-DD` format converts the date to `MONTH DD YEAR` format.
 <br>Examples: